 You can access all macros through the {=} icon or enter them manually.
 The macro name will turn light green if entered correctly.

 You can combine macros with your own text, including various characters like spaces and dots.
-For example:

 Macro names are not case-sensitive.
 That means, both {*dstfileext} and {*DstFileExt} will work the same way.